 By taking advantage of time-tested, highly efficient workflows and leveraging modern technology, we are able to achieve at least the same (if not much better) results than with conventional meetings—all while respecting everyone’s resources and dramatically reducing our environmental imprint.

 We will be covering the remarkable impact of a remote business and a distributed workforce on our environment in every detail in a future article.

 Use our blog post alert to get notified via email!

 In the twenty-first century, geographic proximity is no longer a precondition of successful communication.
 Some of our clients shared that they have felt more connected to our remote team than they ever had in previous settings.
 This has been an incredible compliment to us which only emphasizes the many positive effects of an efficient and completely distributed team on client satisfaction.

 Things change in life.
 Sometimes at very short notice.
 The ability for remote workers to move to a location of their choice anywhere in the world without switching jobs is a major advantage that has benefited our clients in various ways.

 Gone is the need to find a qualified replacement and to transfer the client relationship as it would be the case in a traditional agency setting.
 Instead, the employee moving can continue to work on the same client project, which eliminates interruptions and maximizes efficiency and output.

 This is flexible working in its truest sense.
 And it is this flexibility that has empowered us to provide our clients with the best possible service and overall experience, from a project’s conception all the way through to its completion.

-Apart from the flexibility aspect, a Stanford University study even shows a 50% decrease in attrition among employees that work from home.
-This comes as no big surprise, given that trust is one of the key components of every successful team.
+Apart from that, an extensive Stanford University study shows a 50% decrease in attrition among employees that work from home.
+This comes as no big surprise, given that mutual trust and respect are some of the key components of every successful team.
 It is only human nature to repay trust with loyalty.

 Within our REMOTE AGENCY, we have a retention rate of currently 100%, which fundamentally benefits our clients in the long-term.